AlexsLemonade/refinebio/README.md

 Instructions for installing [Docker](https://www.docker.com/docker-mac) and [Homebrew](https://brew.sh/) can be found by on their respective homepages.

-Once Homebrew is installed, the other required applications can be installed by running: `brew install iproute2mac git-crypt nomad terraform jq black shellcheck`.
+Once Homebrew is installed, the other required applications can be installed by running: `brew install iproute2mac git-crypt terraform jq black shellcheck`.

 Many of the computational processes running are very memory intensive.
 You will need to [raise the amount of virtual memory available to